Faith in the Son and new birth

 Believers born of God are guarded from the evil one, know the true God through His Son, and must therefore reject idols.

-18 We know that whoever is born of God doesn’t sin, but he who was born of God keeps himself, and the evil one doesn’t touch him.
+18 We know that anyone born of God does not keep on sinning; the One who was born of God protects him, and the evil one cannot touch him.

-19 We know that we are of God, and the whole world lies in the power of the evil one.
+19 We know that we are of God, and that the whole world is under the power of the evil one.

-20 We know that the Son of God has come, and has given us an understanding, that we know him who is true, and we are in him who is true, in his Son Jesus Christ.
-This is the true God and eternal life.
+20 And we know that the Son of God has come and has given us understanding, so that we may know Him who is true; and we are in Him who is true—in His Son Jesus Christ.
+He is the true God and eternal life.

 The final command warns believers to guard worship, loyalty, doctrine, and affection from every rival to the true God revealed in his Son.